orgua/OneWireHub/README.md

 ### Features

-- supports up to 32 peripheral devices simultaneously (8 is standard setting), adjust `ONEWIREHUB_DEVICE_LIMIT` in `src/OneWireHub_config.h` to safe RAM & program space
+- supports up to 32 peripheral devices simultaneously -> 8 is default setting to safe RAM & program space
+   - just add custom `#define ONEWIREHUB_DEVICE_LIMIT (32)` in your source file
+   - TODO: add example
    - implementation-overhead for the hub is minimal and even saves resources for >1 emulated device
 - hot-plug: add and remove devices as needed during operation
+  - TODO: add example
 - support for most onewire-features: `MATCH ROM` (0x55), `SKIP ROM` (0xCC), `READ ROM` (0x0F,0x33), `RESUME COMMAND` (0xA5)
-   - **OVERDRIVE-Mode**: OneWire-Host can issue `OD SKIP ROM` (0x13) or `OD MATCH ROM` (0x69) and peripheral device stays in this mode till it sees a long reset -> OD-feature must be activated in config
    - `ALARM SEARCH` (0xEC) is NOT implemented yet!
+- **OVERDRIVE-Mode**:
+  - OneWire-Host can issue `OD SKIP ROM` (0x13) or `OD MATCH ROM` (0x69) and peripheral device stays in this mode till it sees a long reset
+  - OD-feature must be activated manually by adding `#define ONEWIREHUB_OVERDRIVE_ENABLE (1)` in your source file
 - cleaner, faster code with c++11 features **(requires arduino sw 1.6.x or higher, >=2.0.0 recommended)**
    - use of constexpr instead of #define for better compiler-messages and cleaner code
    - use static-assertions for compile-time plausibility checks